How to get your baby to sleep in a crib

 My baby won’t sleep in the crib.
 What should I do?

-Babies who have trouble sleeping in the crib are often used to falling asleep outside of their crib, e.g. in their parent’s arms or in a stroller.
 Start by giving your baby opportunities to fall asleep in the crib.
-Lay your baby down in the crib while they’re still awake at bedtime, after a calming bedtime routine.
+When it's time for bed, leave your baby in the crib awake after a calming .
 Bedtime is often the easiest time of the day to introduce a change to routine, especially if you’ve made sure your child is fed, comfortable, and had plenty of snuggle time.

 Give your baby the chance to work out how to fall asleep in this new space.
 Stay close by and pat your baby or rhythmically “shhhh” to help lull them to sleep.
 Try not to be discouraged if they struggle at first.
 How easily a baby accepts a change in routine will depend on many factors, including their age and temperament.
 You can always try again the next night.